-Barring any unforeseen circumstances, the Group will continue to pursue its prudent policy in the coming year.
+Barring any unforeseen circumstances, the Group will continue to pursue its prudent policy in the coming year and we remain cautiously optimistic in our operation.

 In closing, I wish to thank my fellow directors for their valuable guidance and to all staff members for their dedication and hard work.